-- 1.1 This policy reflects the core values of excellence, spirituality, wellbeing, integrity and service of Avondale University (Avondale) and the expectations and responsibilities of its staff, students, and other stakeholders with respect to Academic Integrity.
-It outlines the preventative actions, guidance to students and the management of allegations of Academic Misconduct. - 1.2 Details regarding the management of alleged Academic Misconduct including the process, usual timeline, staff and student responsibilities, penalties, recording, appeals, confidentiality, and reporting are available in the Academic Misconduct Procedure (Students).
+- 1.1 This policy reflects the principles of Avondale University (Avondale) and the expectations and responsibilities of its staff, students and other stakeholders with respect to academic integrity.
+It outlines the management of allegations of academic misconduct. - 1.2 Details regarding the management of alleged academic misconduct including the process, usual timeline, staff and student responsibilities, penalties, recording, appeals, confidentiality and reporting are available in the Academic Integrity Procedure (Students).